-- There is no reasonable prospect of proving the offence or complaint before the Court; or - Discretionary factors dictate that it is not in the public interest that the matter should proceed.
+- there is no reasonable prospect of proving the offence or complaint before the Court; or - discretionary factors dictate that it is not in the public interest that the matter should proceed.

-If either of the above points apply to a case, the Informant should submit a comprehensive report for consideration and determination in accordance with the steps for representations in Part 3.1 of this Policy.
+If either of the above points apply to a case, the Informant should submit a comprehensive report for consideration and determination in accordance with the steps for representations in pt 3.1 of this document.